How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 How Much Do Rates Drop When SR22 Is Removed?

-How Long Does the Underlying Violation Stay on Your Driving Record?
+How Long Does the Underlying Violation Stay on Your Indiana Driving Record?

 It is vital to distinguish between the SR22 requirement and the underlying traffic violation.